slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - self awareness is the most attactive trait -- naval ravikant -->

-> *'No persons are more frequently wrong, than those who will not admit they are wrong.' -- François de La Rochefoucauld*
+> *"No persons are more frequently wrong, than those who will not admit they are wrong."
+-- François de La Rochefoucauld*

 Self awareness is the ability to pause your mind.
 It reduces the gap between who we are and who we think we are.

 Do you know anyone who doesn’t have any blind spots?
 So why would you be different?

-> *'The best mirror is an old friend.' -- George Herbert*
+> *"The best mirror is an old friend."
+-- George Herbert*

-> *'Weeds are flowers too, once you get to know them.' -- A.A.
+> *"Weeds are flowers too, once you get to know them."
+-- A.A.
 Milne*

-> *'The things we see every day are the things we never see at all.' -- G.K.
+> *"The things we see every day are the things we never see at all."
+-- G.K.
 Chesterton*

 ### How to grow self awareness?

-> *'People who can't laugh at themselves will always be outwitted by people who can.' -- T. K. Coleman*
+> *"People who can't laugh at themselves will always be outwitted by people who can."
+-- T. K. Coleman*

 Hints: